apigee/apigee-apihub-maven-plugin/samples/README.md

   -P<profile>
     Pick a profile in the pom.xml.
-    Apigee APi Hub location, config file, option are picked from the profile.
+    Apigee API Hub location, config directory, option are picked from the profile.

   -Dapigee.apihub.config.options
     none   - No action (default)
-    create - Creates the API in the Apigee API Hub update - Updates the API in the Apigee API Hub delete - Deletes the API in the Apigee API Hub sync   - executes delete and update options mentioned above

-  -Dfile
+    create - Create when not found.
+Pre-existing config is NOT updated even if it is different. update - Update when found; create when not found delete - Delete when found
+    sync   - Delete and recreate.

+  -Dapigee.apihub.config.dir
-  	path to the service account key file that has the appropriate Apigee API Hub permissions
+  	path to the directory containing the configuration

   -Dbearer
   	access token.
 Service Account file takes precedence